mnot/I-D/http-proxy-problem/draft.md

 are interposed into communication.

 Some uses of proxies cause problems (or the perception of them) for origin servers and end users.
-While some uses for proxies are obviously undesirable from the perspective of an end users and/or origin server, other effects of their deployment are more subtle; these are examined in {{effects}}.
+While some uses are obviously undesirable from the perspective of an end users and/or origin server, other effects of their deployment are more subtle; these are examined in {{effects}}.

 These tensions between the interests of the stakeholders in every HTTP connection -- the end users, the origin servers and the networks they use -- has led to decreased trust for proxies, then increasing deployment of encryption, then workarounds for encryption, and so forth.

 Left unchecked, this escalation can erode the value of the Web itself.
-This draft therefore attempts to examine the status of proxy use and deployment, along with their affects upon the Web itself.
-Therefore, {{principles}}
-proposes straw-man principals to base further discussion upon.
+Therefore, {{principles}} proposes straw-man principals to base further discussion upon.

 Finally, {{further}} proposes some areas of technical investigation that may yield solutions (or at least mitigations) for some of these problems.